fdilke/bewl/README.md

 # Questions

-- How to add 'parameterized operations' without doing even more violence to the type system than I already did with IntegerPower?
 - How would the powers work if they absolutely had to be typesafe?
 How would they work in Haskell?
 Would this work if we could construct and dissect product binding types like (A, B, C) properly?
 Would 'dependent types' help?